 Stay – Stonegate is the Perfect Basecamp

-Mom Tip: I’d recommend coming to Big White for at least 4 days, giving you time to enjoy both family adventures and downtime.
+Mom Tip: I’d recommend taking a Big White family ski vacation for at least 4 days, giving you time to enjoy both family adventures and downtime.
 If you’re looking to reduce your costs as well as enjoy a quieter mountain it’s best to travel Sunday – Thursdays.
-Central reservations at Big White is very helpful and supportive in helping you plan the best holiday so no matter what your needs are, give them a call and they will be willing to help.
+Central reservations at Big White are very helpful and supportive in helping you plan the best holiday so no matter what your needs are, give them a call and they will be willing to help.

 Snowboard – Shred Your Heart Out!